 Each person living in addiction experiences cocaine detox differently.
 There are some general expectations for what most people can expect, however.
 These expectations include a timeline of withdrawal symptoms you may feel.

-The heavy crash of cocaine detox is the most common withdrawal symptom.
+The heavy crash during a cocaine detox program is the most common withdrawal symptom.
 This feeling occurs soon after you stop using cocaine, as your body signals that it needs more of the drug.
 When you are in detox, you cannot give in to this craving if you want to make it through withdrawal to sobriety.
 In fact, relapsing during detox can be deadly.

 Cocaine detox crash symptoms include: